canonical/launchpad-manual/docs/user/how-to/community-help.rst

 contact.

 Volunteering to be an answer contact is the easy bit.
-While Launchpad provides the mechanism to offer help to people; each project can choose for themselves how they deal with user support queries.
+While Launchpad provides the mechanism to offer help to people, each project can choose for themselves how they deal with user support queries.

 To find out about any such conventions, you should get in touch with one